boxofapps/Universal-Asset-Management/README.md

 Video of hcgab: https://www.youtube.com/watch?v=wY4Entr3UXY

-My goal was to reduce the amount of repetitive steps 3d artists had to go through to simply merge a model while also making it easy to see what I was merging.
+My goal was to reduce the amount of repetitive steps 3d artists had to go through to simply merge a model while also making it easy to see what was being merged.

 Since then many great asset browsers have been released following that central idea (Project Manager, Connecter).
 They have introduced many new features and great UIs.
 But some of these important new features introduced a whole new level of repetitive steps to keep the library consistent.